 We don’t know exactly when this happened.
 There was a time, not so long ago, when we stood out for our love of food.

 Now, it seems that every Tom, Dick and Harriet is talking about grass-fed this and organically grown that.
 As we listen to new foodies and their oh-so-earnest diatribes on food, we often hold our tongues since half of what they’re saying doesn’t make any sense.

 But the heightened awareness of food is not all bad.
 Food quality has increased at almost every level, as has the availability of artisan foods and beverages.
 There are also more food festivals, or eat and greets as we call them, offering the chance to sample a wide variety of food and mingle with chefs.

-What makes Brewers Plate unique among the plethora of food festivals is that local beer takes an equal, if not lead, role to the food.
-In fact, each food sample is paired with a complimenting beer or, in some cases, spirit.
+What made Brewer’s Plate unique among the plethora of food festivals is that local beer took an equal, if not lead, role to Philadelphia food favorites.
+In fact, each food sample was paired with a complimenting beer or, in some cases, spirit.
 It’s a concept that makes perfect sense to us.